What to do with this activity?

 There are pictures everywhere - in story books, in magazines and newspapers, on birthday cards, and social media.
 Look at pictures with your child and talk about them together.
 Make comments, ask questions, and listen to what your child has to say.

 For a child with a vivid imagination there are story books with no words - you have to tell the story yourself.
-Look for "Journey" by Aaron Becker, perhaps at your local library.
-Get a taste of it here.
-Your local library will have picture books that you can borrow for free.
+Look for "Journey" by Aaron Becker, perhaps at your local library when the library opens again.

 Children’s ability to think and understand experiences develops by listening and speaking.
 As a child’s language becomes more complex so does their ability to understand more complex thoughts and ideas.
 The family is the child’s first source of language and learning and there are lots of everyday activities that occur in the home, which can help children’s language skills.
 Your child will get better at using words when they practice words and hear the sounds of words.